Honzapkcz/dogenuj/README.md

 ### The hassle of beight Fat

-The 2.0.0 update is really bulky, yeah the previous were too but here we are on 350+ mods.
+The 2.0.0 update was really bulky, yeah the previous were too but now we have 350+ mods.
 And things start to get complicated (or rather interesting?).
-Many mods now get really opiniated how things are made, thus creating recipe conflicts or worse, add some really common material like steel, zinc or tin.
+Many mods now get really opiniated how things are made, thus creating recipe conflicts or worse, they add some really common materials like steel, zinc or tin.

 I tried to fight back with CraftTweaker, but CraftTweaker soon became my main enemy.
 It's own language, it's quirks and every single line throwing more errors that an entire application burned me down.

 Then while browsing help on Reddit I found some comment downwoted ("disliked") into oblivion "Just use KubeJS lmao".
-Editing recipes and even blocks with javascript became my most favourite thing. (for other developers, coumentation does mean a lot!!!)
+Editing recipes and even blocks with javascript became my most favourite thing. (for other developers, documentation and ease of use does mean a lot!!!)

-So yeah, I'm currently tweaking my modpack with KubeJS to not fall apart you poke into it.
+So yeah, I'm currently tweaking my modpack with KubeJS so it doesn't fall apart once you peek into it.

 I hope you enjoyed this ride of dozen paragraphs written at like midnight, documenting this obscure, small, yet big modpack you just found!